All Episodes

 They want to steal your stuff so they can give it to their group.

-After winning a New York city's democratic mayoral primary, Zoran Mamdani reaffirms support for reparations.
+After winning a New York City's Democratic mayoral primary, Zoran Mamdani reaffirms support for reparations.

 Yeah, because he was so thickly, he's so thickly rooted in the deep history of America.

-Yeah, he just cares so much.
+He just cares so much.

-It really depends on which side they arrive on, which kind of reparations that they support.
+Well, he would be if it would come ah, sadly, it really depends on which side they arrive on, which kind of reparations that they support.

 Either way, they want it to come into them.